jmuss07/Engineering_4_Notebook/README.md

 ### Reflection

 While this assignment ended up ok, I had to learn the completely new skill of communicating with the OLED screen, as well as using two different I2C devices instead of just one.
-In the end, the code kept spitting random error messages at me, and I had to change the pins things were plugged in to several times before it started working.
+In order to do this, you have to run a seperate code file, making sure to upload it onto the board itself.
+After changing the ```sda``` and ```scl``` pin values to all of the ones you're using, the code will print out the I2C device names!
+I got this bit running just fine, but in the end, the code kept spitting random error messages at me, and I had to change the pins things were plugged in to several times before it started working.

 &nbsp;